Gopinath-2787/INTERACTIVE-QUIZ-APPLICATION/README.md

 *MENTOR*: NEELA SANTHOSH

-*DESCRIPTION*:The Interactive Quiz Web Application is a front-end project built using the core web technologies—HTML, CSS, and JavaScript.
+*DESCRIPTION*: The Interactive Quiz Web Application is a front-end project built using the core web technologies—HTML, CSS, and JavaScript.
 This quiz app provides a clean, user-friendly interface for answering multiple-choice questions in a structured and interactive way.
 The goal of this project is to demonstrate fundamental front-end development skills while delivering a functional and visually engaging application.

 The user interface is designed with a modern and minimal aesthetic, using gradient backgrounds and soft shadows to create a smooth visual experience.
 The quiz content is presented inside a centered container, which clearly displays each question and its corresponding multiple-choice answers.
 The layout is responsive and works seamlessly across different screen sizes, ensuring a consistent user experience on desktops, laptops, and other devices.